poboisvert/UFOs/README.md

 ## Navigation

 The website present a small space picture and a quick summary on why some enjoy reading on UFO.
+To reset a filter, the user needs to empty the selected field a click outsie the input.

 ### Searching